Komal-kalyanraman/container_manager/README.md

 - **POSIX Message Queue Consumer:**
   Built-in consumer for POSIX message queues, allowing integration with other IPC systems.

+- **D-Bus Consumer (Session Bus):**
+  Built-in D-Bus consumer using the **session bus** for user applications, allowing desktop or user-level apps to communicate with the backend without root privileges or system-wide D-Bus policies.

 - **Thread Pool:**
   Efficient request handling using a configurable thread pool.